swo/amr_geography/notes.md

 CDDEP has a lot of years.
 Maybe break those down a little in an intelligent way, to make it comparable to other data sets?
 Lots of methodological points there.

+To convert US to European values, CDDEP is a Rosetta stone?
+Then do a sensitivity analysis to show that it's fine.

 When I don't have the raw data and have to rely on their regressions: